 SMARTPHONES: DIGITIZING MICROFINANCE ONE SUBSCRIBER AT A TIME

 It is not an uncommon sight to see smartphones today in the hands of people ranging from the elderly to the young, both in the urban and rural settings.
 This reflects the very high and increasing level of smartphone penetration.
-This means a massive bank of data exists, much of which are being used to measure the creditworthiness of rural microfinance borrowers.
+This means a large bank of data exists, much of which are being used to measure the creditworthiness of rural microfinance borrowers.

 To put point to context: